Elizabeth Price Speaks at Space ConferencePosted on 12.12.2012

 Price’s residency was set up by Invisible Dust with Space Scientist Dr Hugh Mortimer and is funded by the Leverhulme Foundation.
 At The conference Alice Sharp presented Invisible Dust’s art-science projects including with Jeremy Deller and Dryden Goodwin this year.
 Elizabeth Price spoke about her previous works and experiences working with scientists from RAL.
 Her space science research is currently focused around solar images and the resulting video will be shown in 2013/14.

-Elizabeth Price had just won this year’s Turner Prize 3 days before and spoke with the website Imperica during the conference about the award and her work at the Laboratory.
+Elizabeth Price had won this year’s Turner Prize just three days before and spoke with the website Imperica during the conference about the award and her work at the Laboratory.

 Here is part of her interview: